Biosecurity and Disaster Preparedness, Post-Baccalaureate Certificate

-- Graduates will be able to use an evidence-based approach to develop and analyze human, animal, and environmental hazard control strategies, programs, and policies, taking into account legal and ethical considerations.
+- Use an evidence-based approach to develop and analyze human, animal, and environmental hazard control strategies, programs and policies, taking into account legal and ethical considerations.
 Specifically:

 - Identify and cite relevant sources.

-- Graduates will be able to analyze and apply the scientific characteristics, such as transmission routes and control measures, of major biological hazards to develop interventions that minimize human and animal disease.
+- Analyze and apply the scientific characteristics, such as transmission routes and control measures, of major biological hazards to develop interventions that minimize human and animal disease.
 Specifically:

-- Graduates will be able to create and disseminate tailored messages regarding biosecurity hazards and risks to responders, the public, the media, and policy makers.
+- Create and disseminate tailored messages regarding biosecurity hazards and risks to responders, the public, the media and policymakers.
 Specifically: